IELTS 2023 (International English Language Testing System)

 • If you are planning to migrate or study in Canada, Australia, the USA or New Zealand.

-The IELTS registration process is quite simpler and can be done in both online and offline modes.
+The IELTS registration process is quite simple and can be done in both online and offline modes.

-• In order to register for IELTS, you need to visit the official website and click on the “book a test” option.
+• To register for IELTS, you need to visit the official website and click on the “book a test” option.

 • Then, you will be required to select a country and nearest location after which you can choose your preferred type as well as the date you want to take the exam.